OctopusDeploy/blog/blog/2021-12/javacript-library-users-as-tenants/index.md

 ---
-title: Manage all the consumers of your JavaScript library as tenants
+title: Managing all consumers of your JavaScript library as tenants
 description: Use Octopus tenants to control who references which version of your JavaScript library project.
 author: lee.meyer@octopus.com
 visibility: public